Updated May 2023

 Step four is to identify who is responsible for approving and maintaining each of the identified documents.

-Some policies should be signed off by your executive governing body and some are okay to be approved at management level.
+Some policies should be signed off by your executive governing body and some are okay to be approved at the management level.
+But you need to know which is which!

 - Approved Provider